Space and Building Information

-The Space Management Team manages changes to operational space, providing space planning services and data reporting for use across Imperial
+The Space and Building Information Team manages changes to operational space, providing space planning services and data reporting for use across Imperial

-The Space Management team provide the following services:
+The Space and Building Information Team provide the following services:

 - Receive requests for additional space/changes to ownership/release of space to the College centre, consider options and make recommendations to Space Executive